 The EPS Closure Specialist shall involve the appropriate Safety Officer for the hazards and permits related to the laboratory space (Biosafety Officer, Radiation Safety Officer or Lab Chemical Safety Specialist)

 The EPS Closure Specialist must be advised of any equipment or resources to be offered to other PIs at the University.
 The EPS will advise the appropriate Safety Officer of any transfer involving biohazardous or radioactive materials.

-Laboratory areas with a Biosafety Permit must complete the Decommissioning Form for Biological Agents while communicating the project to their Health & Safety Officer in EHS.
+Laboratory areas with a Biosafety Permit must complete the Decommissioning Form for Biological Agents (PDF) while communicating the project to their Health & Safety Officer in EHS.

 Radioisotope Permit laboratories must communicate, in writing the proposed changes to the Health & Safety Officer in EHS and follow the procedures for decommissioning the lab space

 Should concerns arise because of the chemicals used in the lab space or fume hoods in the past the Lab Chemical Safety Specialist will be contacted by the EHS representative to perform a Risk Assessment.

 Just before Closure